mariarlima/llm-hri-cognitive-health/README.md

 We used the updated version of the inexpensive Blossom robot, an [open-source](https://github.com/interaction-lab/Blossom-Controller), 3D-printed platform with a gray crocheted exterior, to create a simple and engaging appearance.

 #### Robot Behaviour
-- We designed a set of idle motions to enhance user engagement with the robot.
+- We designed a set of idle motions to enhance **user engagement** with the robot.
-- We implemented all idle motions as actuations for each of Blossom’s four motors to manually selected goal positions.
-- These include different sequences (of customised duration) of sighing, posture sways, and gaze shifts.
+- We implemented idle motions as actuations for each of Blossom’s four motors to goal positions.
+These include different sequences of sighing, posture sways, and gaze shifts.
 - We synchronized the length of the robot’s motion sequences with its speech duration to promote natural and engaging interactions.

 <div align="center">